framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 ### Anti Aliasing
 You are probably familiar with the term, if not Anti Aliasing helps reduce the "sawtooth" you see in games.
 Even if the game has an anti-aliasing option, these shaders can help you in situations where the game anti aliasing breaks the depth buffer (MSAA for example) or where said anti-aliasing implementations are old.
 These shaders use different implementations of different types of Anti Alisings; SMAA tends to give great results, but feel free to try them and see which one suits you best.

+- [**iMMERSE Anti Aliasing**](https://github.com/martymcmodding/iMMERSE/blob/main/Shaders/MartysMods_SMAA.fx): Modified SMAA with many optimizations for current-gen hardware.
+It is designed to not alter the visual output compared to regular SMAA, i.e. these optimizations do not come at the cost of reduced visual quality.
 - [**SMAA**](https://github.com/CeeJayDK/SweetFX/blob/master/Shaders/SMAA.fx): Anti-aliases the image using the SMAA technique - see http://www.iryoku.com/smaa/.
 Be sure to download the .fxh file as well.
 - [**DLLA_plus**](https://github.com/BlueSkyDefender/AstrayFX/blob/master/Shaders/DLAA_Plus.fx): Directionally Localized Anti Aliasing plus.
 - [**NFAA**](https://github.com/BlueSkyDefender/AstrayFX/blob/master/Shaders/NFAA.fx): Normal Filter Anti Aliasing.